gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    required buffering prior to DTLS processing is a single DTLS record per used incoming stream.
-This enables the DTLS/SCTP implementation to provide the Upper Layer Protocol (ULP) with each DTLS record's content when it has been decrypted and its integrity been verified enabling partial user message delivery to the ULP.
-Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records.
+This enables the DTLS/SCTP implementation to provide the Upper Layer Protocol (ULP) with each DTLS record's content, when it has been decrypted and its integrity been verified, enabling partial user message delivery to the ULP.
 However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer needs to be larger.

+   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to
+   {{RFC8449}} MUST be used and the negotiated record size SHALL be communicated to DTLS/SCTP.
+The maximum record size SHALL be the same during the lifetime of the Association, i.e. renegotiated to the same value in all subsequent DTLS connections.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing with large user messages and their reassembly and processing.
 Making it the ULP responsible for handling any resource contention related to large user messages.

 ## Replay Protection